muhammadmueenarif/Typescript-for-Beginners/readme.txt

 can initialize the properties of a class.
 Key points to remember include the constructors, name, initialization of properties and the possibility of using multiple constructors.
 Additionally, the super keyword is often employed.

+Lec 21.
+Promises.
+Two crucial concepts to understand are promises and asynchronous operations.
+Promises and TypeScript provide a way to handle asynchronous operations and their outcomes, whether they are successful or result in an error.
+Promises represent values that may not be immediately available, but will be at some point in the future.
+TypeScript enhances the safety of promises by allowing you to specify the type of data that will resolve to.

+Lec 22.
+Promises with Async.
+The async await syntax simplifies working with promises, making the code look more like synchronous code while preserving asynchronous behavior.
+Promises are essential for handling asynchronous operations in TypeScript, such as network requests, file input, output, or any situation where you need to wait for a result.
+They provide a structured and type safe way to handle asynchronous workflows as shown in the summary of the lecture.
+Using promises with async or await patterns, results in more readable and maintainable code for handling single asynchronous operations, making the code resemble synchronous code.
+However, there are situations where using initial promises with then and catch may be more appreciated, such as when you need to manage complex control flow or perform multiple synchronous operations concurrently.
+Ultimately, the choice between these approaches depends on the specific requirements of your project and your team's coding style preferences.